mg931/android-mvp/README.md

 This library provides a simple core framework for building Android apps using the MVP (Model-View-Presenter) pattern.

-The framework provides base interfaces that define the interactions between the View, Presenter and Model/Interactor layers:
+The framework provides a set of core classes and base interfaces that structure interactions between the View, Presenter and Model/Interactor layers:
 1. **BaseRequiredViewops** (View Operations Permitted to Presenter)
 2. **BaseProvidedPresenterOps** (Presenter Operations Permitted to View)
 3. **BaseRequiredPresenterOps** (Presenter Operations Permitted to Model)